 You generally have 30 to 60 days to serve your filed complaint to the defendant (or to hire a professional to do so for you).
 The defendant will have anywhere from 60 to 90 days to file a response after serving the complaint.

 You will enter into settlement negotiations if the nursing home accepts your claim or take your claim to court if it is denied.
-Hire an experienced Kansas City personal injury attorney at this point in the claims process if you haven’t yet done so.
+Hire an experienced Kansas City injury lawyer at this point in the claims process if you haven’t yet done so.

 A nursing home abuse attorney can take over the claims process from the very beginning, putting experienced lawyers and experts on your case to optimize your chance of success.
 You won’t have to worry about the investigative or claims processes.
 The Kansas City nursing home abuse attorneys at Wendt Law Firm P.C. do everything for you so you can focus on healing with your family.
 Contact us today to schedule your consultation.